 Firearms and other weapons are not permitted anywhere on the property at any time.

 Residents are responsible for the return of any borrowed equipment or books.

 The cost of repairing any damages incurred within bedrooms or studio space will be charged to the resident.

 Due to health, allergy, and safety considerations, the following prohibitions must be observed in all buildings on the farmstead and anywhere on the farm property.

-Assistantships are not available during the off-season, November through April, except under special circumstances.
-However, Tier 1, 2, and 3 residencies are offered at reduced off-season rates.
+Assistantships are not available during the off season, October through April.
+However, Tier 1, 2, and 3 retreats are offered at reduced off-season rates.

-Contact us for further information regarding in- or off-season residencies or for inquiries regarding customized residencies of other lengths and times throughout the year.
+For inquiries regarding customized retreats or residencies of other lengths and times throughout the year, please contact us.